chef-boneyard/chef-dk/README.md

 provided applications appear first in your `PATH` before any gem-installed versions and you're good to go.

-If you'd like to use ChefDK as your primary Ruby/Chef development environment, however, you can do so by initializing your shell with ChefDK's environment.
+If you'd like to use ChefDK as your primary Ruby/Chef Infra development environment, however, you can do so by initializing your shell with ChefDK's environment.